dan-v/rattlesnakeos-stack/README.md

 ## FAQ
 1. <b>Should I use rattlesnakeos-stack?</b> Use at your own risk.
 2. <b>How much does this cost?</b> The costs are going to be variable by AWS region and by day and time you are running your builds as spot instances have a variable price depending on market demand.
 Below is an example scenario that should give you a rough estimate of costs:
    * The majority of the cost will come from builds on EC2.
 It currently launches spot instances of type c5.4xlarge which average maybe $.30 an hour in us-west-2 (will vary by region) but can get up over $1 an hour depending on the day and time.
 The `rattlesnakeos-stack` tool allows you define a maximum bid price (`--max-price`) you are willing to pay and if market price exceeds that then your instance will be terminated.
 Builds can take anywhere from 2-6 hours depending on if Chromium needs to be built.
-So let's say you're doing a weekly build at $0.50 an hour and it is taking on average 4 hours - you'd pay ~$8 in EC2 costs per month.
+So let's say you're doing a build every two weeks at $0.50 an hour and it is taking on average 4 hours - you'd pay ~$4 in EC2 costs per month.
 You could reduce this to a monthly build (see section how to change build frequency) and then you'd be looking at ~$2 in EC2 costs per month.
    * The other very minimal cost would be S3.
 Storage costs are almost non existent as a stack will only store about 3GB worth of files (factory image, ota file, target file) and at $0.023 per GB you're looking at $0.07 per month in S3 storage costs.
 The other S3 cost would be for data transfer out for OTA updates - let's say you are just downloading an update per week (~500MB file) at $0.09 per GB you're looking at $0.20 per month in S3 network costs.
 3. <b>How do I change build frequency?</b> The current default is to do builds every 2 weeks.
 With `rattlesnakeos-stack` tool there is an option to specify how frequently builds are kicked off with option `--schedule`.
 For example you could set `--schedule "rate(30 days)"` to only build every 30 days.
 Also note, the default behavior is to only run a build if there have been version updates in AOSP build, Chromium version, or F-Droid versions.
 4. <b>How do I manually start a build?</b>